How to Brief a PR Agency in 2026

-Public relations is one of the most cost-effective ways to build brand awareness and credibility through third-party endorsements.
+Public relations is still one of the most cost-effective ways to build brand awareness and credibility through third-party endorsements.
+Done well, automotive PR and Media Relations can shift perception faster than a lot of other channels, because it is someone else telling your story for you.

-To work at its best, a clear set of guidelines, ambitions and goals between the client and an agency is essential from the outset for a mutually beneficial, and long lasting, relationship.
+To work at its best, a clear set of guidelines, ambitions and goals between the client and an agency is essential from the outset for a mutually beneficial, long lasting relationship.

 Sector specialism

-Before even meeting, or requesting a pitch proposal, it will pay dividends to research which PR agency is best suited for your business.
+Before even meeting, or requesting a pitch proposal, it will pay dividends to research which agency is best suited for your business and your market.

 For instance, Red Marlin specialises in automotive public relations, both business-to-business and business-to-consumer.
 Our industry knowledge and media contacts enable us to open doors on behalf of our clients to influential media outlets, which quite rightly, we would not expect to achieve in other areas.